 The serial communications device 210 can also be a dual port RAM with a mailbox.
-In this case, the information is set into the ram, and is flagged.
+In this case, the information is set into the RAM, and is flagged.
 The DSP 212 monitors for new data by investigating the flag to determine whether the flag is set.
-Whenever the flag is set, DSP 212 retrieves the new information from the RAM and appropriately processes it.
+Whenever the flag is set, DSP 212 retrieves the new information and appropriately processes it.